Community Strategic Plan

 Long Term Financial Plan

-The financial modeling supporting the Long Term Financial Plan 2017-2027 is used to forecast the Councils financial future over 10 years.
+The financial modelling supporting the Long Term Financial Plan 2019-2029 is used to forecast the Councils financial future over 10 years.
 The Strategy is a tool which provides for decision making and problem solving, enabling decisions to be made on how to best achieve the Council’s corporate objectives while addressing its long term financial challenges.
-The Long Term Financial Plan is not intended as a document to indicate what services or proposals should be allocated funds, but rather it addresses areas that impact on Council’s ability to fund its services and capital works whilst maintaining financial sustainability
+The Long Term Financial Plan is not intended as a document to indicate what services or proposals should be allocated funds, but rather it addresses areas that impact on Council’s ability to fund its services and capital works whilst maintaining financial sustainability.

 Strategic Asset Management Plan